Kuadrant/multicluster-gateway-controller/docs/how-to/submariner-poc-2-gateways-resiliency-walkthrough.md

 ### Place the gateway

-To place the gateway, we need to add a placement label to gateway resource to instruct the gateway controller where we want this gateway instantiated.
+To place the Gateway, we need to add a placement label to Gateway resource to instruct the Gateway controller where we want this Gateway instantiated.
 In `T1`, run:

 ```bash
 kubectl label gateways.gateway.networking.k8s.io prod-web "cluster.open-cluster-management.io/placement"="http-gateway" -n multi-cluster-gateways
 ```

-Now on the hub cluster you should find there is a configured gateway and instantiated gateway.
+Now on the hub cluster you should find there is a configured Gateway and instantiated Gateway.
 In `T1`, run:

 ```bash
 kubectl get gateways.gateway.networking.k8s.io -A